solliancenet/microsoft-postgresql-developer-guide/04_01_AI/03_Exploring_LLMS.md

 ### Embeddings

+Embeddings are a concept in machine learning and natural language processing (NLP) that involve representing objects, such as words, documents, or entities, as vectors in a multi-dimensional space.
+These vectors are often dense, meaning that they have a high number of dimensions, and they're learned through various techniques, including neural networks.
+Embeddings aim to capture semantic relationships and similarities between objects in a continuous vector space.

+Common types of embeddings include:

+- word: In NLP, word embeddings represent words as vectors.
+Each word is mapped to a vector in a high-dimensional space, where words with similar meanings or contexts are located closer to each other.
+Word2Vec and GloVe are popular word embedding techniques.
+- document: These represent documents as vectors.
+Doc2Vec is popularly used to create document embeddings.
+- image: Images can be represented as embeddings to capture visual features, allowing for tasks like object recognition.
+Embeddings are central to representing complex, high-dimensional data in a form easily processable by machine learning models.
+They can be trained on large datasets and then used as features for various tasks, and are used by LLMs.

 Embedding models are designed to convert input into a numerical form, called an embedding.
 Embeddings are numerical representations of the input.
 Embeddings make it easier for machines to understand the relationships between words or sentences and can be consumed as inputs by other models, such as classification models, or clustering models that have better performance on numerical data.
 Embedding models are often used for transfer learning, where a model is built for a surrogate task for which there is an abundance of data, and then the model weights (embeddings) are re-used for other downstream tasks.
 An example of this category is OpenAI embeddings.

+PostgreSQL can gain the capabilities of [generating vector embeddings with Azure AI extension OpenAI integration](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/generative-ai-azure-openai).

 ### Text + Code